Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 Specifically, this waveform should start at -1.0 and linearly increase towards 1.0, before resetting back to -1.0.
 The first argument to SawToothGenerator describes the period of the waveform, i.e. the number of samples before it resets back down to -1.0.
 After resetting, the period should change by a factor of the second argument, rounded down.
 So, in the example above, the period of the second sawtooth should be 220 samples, the 3rd should be 242 samples, the 4th should 266 (which is 266.2 with the 0.2 truncated off).

-Experiment with different period factors to see how the sound chnages.
+Experiment with different period factors to see how the sound changes.
 Anything outside the range 0.9 to 1.1 isn't going to sound particularly interesting since the period will change too quickly.

 ### Task 3: Generating a Fractal Sound

 One feature of Java that we haven't discussed in 61B this semester are bitwise operations.
-These include &, |, >>, >>>, and <<.
+These include `&`, `|`, `>>`, `>>>`, and `<<`.
 These operations take two integers and perform operations on those integers in a bitwise manner.

 #### The & Operation